VT-HPS/vt-hps.github.io/new_member_resources/new-member-onboarding.md

 >**Structures Subteam** Onboarding
 >1.
-(Recommended) If you have passed ISE 2214, sign up for  Ware Lab machine shop certification - See [Ware Lab Canvas "Files" page](https://canvas.vt.edu/courses/35699/files/folder/Policy%20Manuals) once you've been added
+(Recommended) If you have passed ISE 2214, sign up for  Ware Lab machine shop certification (talk to your LE for current instructions)

 # Technical Trainings (in development)
+We are in the process of developing trainings for various tools and processes that we use on the team.
+Once ready, they will be linked here.

 # Useful Resources